oscarplatoon/schema-design/readme.md

 # Schema Design

 In this challenge you'll be designing schemas for three different applications.
-Use the online tool [Quick Database Diagrams](https://www.quickdatabasediagrams.com) to design your schemas.
+Use this online [tool](https://schemadesigner.devbootcamp.com/) to design your schemas.

 Some conventions to keep in mind as you design your schemas: